Element representation of target.

 const buttonElement = toElement<HTMLButtonElement>(event.currentTarget);

-// toElement be `null` (even though we *know* that `currentTarget` is defined):
+// toElement may be `null` (even though we *know* that `currentTarget` is defined):

 }